-• If Merseyside does as badly in 2013/15 as it has in 2011/13 compared to the national average, then the cuts will amount to over £23m.
-This will mean an additional £14m of savings will need to be found.
+If Merseyside Fire and Rescue Authority does as badly in 2013/15 as it has in 2011/13 compared to the national average, then the cuts will be very much higher again.

 Phase 1 Solution

 The Fire Authority has adopted a two phased approach to the financial challenge facing the Service.